Adaptive Reuse & Building Conversion Construction — Nationwide

 Simple conversions (warehouse-to-office, retail-to-storage, similar occupancy) run $80–$180/SF.
 Moderate conversions (occupancy change with MEP overhaul, structural modifications) run $150–$280/SF.
 Complex conversions (office-to-residential, industrial-to-restaurant, full gut with seismic) run $200–$400/SF.
 Historic rehabilitation with tax credit compliance can run $180–$450/SF.

-The biggest cost variables are hazmat abatement ($5–$30/SF if present), structural reinforcement ($15–$60/SF if floor loads must increase), MEP replacement vs. retrofit (complete replacement adds 25%–40% over retrofit), and occupancy change code upgrades (fire protection, egress, ADA — can add 15%–30%).
-Preconstruction assessment is critical to avoid surprises.
+The biggest cost variables are hazmat abatement ($5–$30/SF if present — start with an environmental site assessment), structural reinforcement ($15–$60/SF if floor loads must increase), MEP replacement vs. retrofit (complete replacement adds 25%–40% over retrofit — benchmark HVAC, electrical, and plumbing), and occupancy change code upgrades (fire protection, egress, ADA — can add 15%–30%).
+Preconstruction assessment is critical to avoid surprises, and reuse warrants a higher contingency than ground-up.

+Compare against ground-up benchmarks in the cost per SF by building type guide, and check ground-up timelines.
 Use our AI estimator above, or schedule a meeting with our preconstruction team.
-Also explore our general estimator or tenant improvement page.
+Also explore our general estimator, tenant improvement page, cost hub, and free bid review.

 Frequently Asked Questions